Moratorium on opening hives

 Biosecurity Tasmania: (03) 6165 3777

-If you believe you must open a hive for any reason, please contact Biosecurity Tasmania on 6165 3777
+If you are within the 5km Restriction Area and believe you must open a hive for any reason, please contact Biosecurity Tasmania on 6165 3777

 If your business is affected by these restrictions, please contact Biosecurity Tasmania and we will work with you to minimise the impact on your business.